 | Performance-based | Base + % of savings | Established operations with measurable waste |

 A $50K efficiency engagement that reduces operational costs by $200K/year pays for itself in the first quarter.
-The typical ROI range is 3:1 to 7:1, with some engagements delivering 10:1+ when automation is part of the solution.
+Typical ROI ranges from 3:1 to 7:1, with engagements that include automation regularly delivering 10:1+.
+Gartner projects that automation alone will cut operational costs by 30% in large enterprises through 2026.

 DIY or Hire?
 Take the quiz